 There isn't anything designers can specifically do to prevent widows from appearing on the web.
 There are lots of factors that are out of a designer's control (i.e. the type of browser being used) so designers don't worry about them.

 Text alignment is how designers set the flow of the text document.
 If you have worked with Google Docs or Microsoft Word, you are already familiar with text-align and how it works.
 The four most common types of text alignment are:

 Different people will have different preferences for the text alignment they use.
 However when in doubt, always pick the alignment that will make things easier to read.

 Skillcrush does offer a word of warning about justifying alignment.
 If you want to use it, Skillcrush cautions students to look closely at the rivers (gaps that pop up in the text) as they are using it.

 Font size is the size of the font on the page.
 Font size is measured according to points.
 When designing for the web, designers and developers can use em or pixels (px) on font sizes.

 Font size will vary depending on the importance of the text.
 When in doubt, Skillcrush advises students to pick a font size much larger than necessary.
 They suggest 15px as a minimum font size for the web since this size still is readable.

 Skillcrush defines typeface as "the design of the letterforms while a font is the delivery mechanism".
 During the web design course, they encourage students to think of typeface as a design itself.
 The shapes of letters, numbers, and symbols differ for every typeface.

-It can seem overwhelming that it can be hard just to choose one.
-Every typeface seems to fall in one of these categories:
+It can seem overwhelming and it can be hard just to choose one.
+Every typeface seems to fall into one of these categories: